cloudnativer/kube-debug/README.md

 <br>

-## 1.2 Initialize the kube-debug environment:
+## 1.2 Initialize the kube-debug environment

 <br>
 Execute the following command to initialize the local debug environment: <br>